 Find Out More about Continuous Provision in Year 1

-Consider the key principles of child development and recognise the importance of understanding how children learn as we explore how to plan provision that builds on previous experiences with our KS1 training courses.
+Consider the key principles of child development and recognise the importance of understanding how children learn as we explore how to plan provision that builds on previous experiences with our KS1 training.

 Visit our KS1 classroom virtually where you will see examples of high-quality provision for children aged 5-7yrs and explore how this approach supports learning across the curriculum.